EXCLUSIVE-Trump may cancel US Postal Service electric mail truck contract, sources say | Business

 EXCLUSIVE-Trump may cancel US Postal Service electric mail truck contract, sources say

-Donald Trump's transition team is considering canceling the United States Postal Service's contracts to electrify its delivery fleet, as part of a broader suite of executive orders targeting electric vehicles, according to three sources familiar with the plans.
+Donald Trump's transition team is considering canceling the U.S. Postal Service's contracts to electrify its delivery fleet, as part of a broader suite of executive orders targeting electric vehicles, according to three sources familiar with the plans.

-Reuters has previously reported that Trump is planning to kill a $7,500 consumer tax credit for electric-vehicle purchases, and plans roll back Biden's stricter fuel-efficiency standards.
-The sources told Reuters that Trump's transition team is now reviewing how it can unwind the postal service's multi-billion dollar contracts, including with Oshkosh Corp. and Ford , for tens of thousands of battery-driven delivery trucks and charging stations.
+Reuters has previously reported that Trump is planning to kill a $7,500 consumer tax credit for electric vehicle purchases, and plans to roll back Biden's stricter fuel-efficiency standards.
+The sources told Reuters that Trump's transition team is now reviewing how it can unwind the postal service's multibillion-dollar contracts, including with Oshkosh and Ford, for tens of thousands of battery-driven delivery trucks and charging stations.

 Oshkosh shares fell by roughly 5% to 105.65 per share after the Reuters report.
 Oshkosh and Ford did not respond to requests for comment.